markbsigler/CodePipeline-MCP/README.md

 ### Running Mutation Tests

 1. Install Stryker and dependencies (if not already installed):

    ```sh
    npm install --save-dev @stryker-mutator/core @stryker-mutator/typescript-checker @stryker-mutator/jest-runner
    ```

 2. Run mutation tests:

    ```sh
    npx stryker run
    ```

 3. View the mutation report:
    Open the generated HTML report at `reports/mutation/mutation.html` for detailed results.

+**Note:** The current mutation score is 85%.
+Some low-level error branches and legacy code are not fully covered due to complexity or low risk.
+See the mutation report for details.

 ### Stryker Configuration

 - The configuration is in `stryker.conf.js`.
 - Thresholds are set to break the build if the mutation score is below 50%.